Type of session

-Addictions, anger, anxiety, bereavement, body dysmorphia, depression, relationships, self-esteem, stress and many more issues
+Addictions, anger, anxiety, bereavement, body dysmorphia, depression, relationships, self-esteem, stress and many other issues

 About The Service

-Hello & welcome, although I'm primarily a Person-centred counsellor, I offer an integrative style of counselling aiming for a safe, friendly, confidential, non-judgmental space to explore & overcome any difficulties.
+Hello & welcome, although I'm primarily a Person-centred counsellor, I offer an integrative style aiming for a safe, friendly, confidential, non-judgmental space to explore & overcome any difficulties.

-I am currently between Newcastle, UK & Mijas, Malaga, however only working via Skype or Zoom, I understand a lot of people can be put off having counselling in this way so I am offering a free taster session to see if Skype suits you.
+I am currently between North East England, and Malaga, Spain, however only work via Skype or Zoom, I understand a lot of people can be put off having counselling in this way so I am offering a free taster session to see if Skype suits you.

 I am a registered member of the British Association of Counsellors and Psychotherapists, I abide by the BACP ethical framework.
 I hold a current enhanced disclosure with the Criminal Records Bureau.